 All visitors must sign in and out through the front office.
-Please advise the front office staff if you are expecting a visitor to your classroom.
-For complete information, refer to the policies section of this handbook.
-Family members can join employees on campus only after hours and on the weekends.
+Please advise the front office if you are expecting a visitor to your classroom.
+We welcome and encourage visitors to our school, but we also establish and enforce procedures to ensure student safety.
+ESD Policy 4314